As always, with a new year comes new trends in the world of retail and ecommerce.

 While brands like IKEA, Home Depot, and Target all have proprietary AR shopping experiences, AR-powered commerce isn’t just for mega-brands.

-All in all, look for more brands taking advantage of AR capabilities in 2021 — and more shoppers seeking out those AR experiences to make purchase decisions.
+All in all, when it comes to technological advancements in the retail industry, look for more brands taking advantage of AR capabilities in 2022 — and more shoppers seeking out those AR experiences to make purchase decisions.

 Retail Trend #5: Creative Brand Identities on Amazon

 Even as new shopping experiences continue to emerge, Amazon reigns supreme when it comes to online marketplaces.
-During Q2 2020, Amazon generated its highest net revenue yet — almost 88.91 billion U.S. dollars — even higher than during the holiday shopping quarter (Q4) in 2019.
+During the first quarter of 2021, Amazon generated total net sales of approximately 108.52 billion U.S. dollars, surpassing the 75.45 billion U.S. dollars in the same quarter of 2020.

 For brands on Amazon, building brand equity can be a challenge.
 But a strong brand identity is crucial for connecting with shoppers and establishing trust.
 The good news?
 Amazon has introduced more tools than ever for brands to build unique brand identities on Amazon, including: